avarga/tkpath/doc/README.txt

 	if parameters are wrong.
 Some syntax changes have also been made.
 One such is the -matrix option where we have delegated specific transforms to our support functions in tkpath.tcl.
-Where the SVG tag names coincide with the ordinary canvas item names we have added a "p" in from of its name instead.
+Where the SVG tag names coincide with the ordinary canvas item names we have added a "p" in front of its name instead.

 	New items:
 		circle